AlcibiadesCleinias/aleph-zero-hack-turk/README.md

 ### Contract Deployment

-In the [Getting Started](#getting-started) section above, we've already deployed the sample `Greeter` contract on a local node.
+In the [Getting Started](#getting-started) section above, we've already deployed the sample `ZkTurk` contract on a local node.
 To target a live network, we can use the `CHAIN` environment variable when running the `deploy` script.

 ```bash
 CHAIN=alephzero-testnet pnpm run deploy